mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 This guide demonstrates how to use MLflow end-to-end for:

 - Training a linear regression model with `MLflow Tracking <../../../tracking.html>`_.
-- Conducting hyper arameter tuning to find the best model.
+- Conducting hyper-parameter tuning to find the best model.
-- Packaging the model weight and dependencies as an `MLflow Model <../../../models.html>`_.
+- Packaging the model weights and dependencies as an `MLflow Model <../../../models.html>`_.
 - Testing model serving locally with `mlserver <https://mlserver.readthedocs.io/en/latest/>`_ using the `mlflow models serve <../../../cli.html#mlflow-models-serve>`_ command.
 - Deploying the model to a Kubernetes cluster using `KServe <https://kserve.github.io/website/>`_ with MLflow.

-We will cover end-to-end model developemnt process including model training and testing.
+We will cover an end-to-end model development process including model training and testing within this tutorial.
-However, if you already have a model and just want to learn how to deploy it to Kubernetes, you can skip to :ref:`Step 6 - Test Model Serving Locally <step-6-test-model-serving-locally>`
+If you already have a model and simply want to learn how to deploy it to Kubernetes, you can skip to :ref:`Step 6 - Test Model Serving Locally <step-6-test-model-serving-locally>`

 Introduction: Scalable Model Serving with KServe and MLServer
 -------------------------------------------------------------

-MLflow provides an easy-to-use interface for deploying modeles as a Flask-based inference server.
+MLflow provides an easy-to-use interface for deploying models within a Flask-based inference server.
 You can deploy the same inference server to a Kubernetes cluster by containerizing it using the ``mlflow models build-docker`` command.
 However, this approach may not be scalable and could be unsuitable for production use cases.
 Flask is not designed for high performance, and manually managing multiple instances of inference servers is backbreaking.

 Fortunately, MLflow offers a solution for this.
-MLflow supports alternative inference engine called `MLServer <https://mlserver.readthedocs.io/en/latest/>`_, which enables one-step deployment to popular serverless model serving frameworks on Kubernetes, such as `KServe <https://kserve.github.io/website/>`_, and
+MLflow provides an alternative inference engine that is better suited for larger-scale inference deployments with its support for `MLServer <https://mlserver.readthedocs.io/en/latest/>`_, which enables one-step deployment to popular serverless model serving frameworks on Kubernetes, such as `KServe <https://kserve.github.io/website/>`_, and
 `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_.